UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF WISCONSIN

 (4) provide the original document for review upon request of the judge.

 b.
-If the original document contains the signature of a criminal defendant, a third-party custodian, a United States Marshal, an officer from the U.S. Probation Office, or some other federal officer or agent, the Clerk's Office will scan the document, upload it into ECF, and except as otherwise provided, dispose of the document as described in II.A.7 of these policies and procedures.
+If the Clerk's Office receives documents contain the original signature of a criminal defendant, a third-party custodian, a United States Marshal, an officer from the U.S. Probation Office, or some other federal officer or agent, the Clerk's Office will scan the document, upload it into ECF, and except as otherwise provided, dispose of the document as described in II.A.6 of these policies and procedures.

 3. Multiple Signatures.
 If the original document requires two or more signatures, the filing attorney must: